natachaS/objC_email_button/README.md

 objC_email_button
 =================

-App Button that sends you to email pre filled with destination address and email body.
+Objective-C App Button that sends you to email pre filled with destination address and email body.